 GET INVOLVED IN OUR PUBLIC POLICY COMMITTEE

-The committee typically meets the second Monday of each month at 8 a.m. at the offices of Aponte & Busam in Denver.
-If you'd like to get involved or learn more about the work of this committee, contact Public Policy Committee Co-Chairs Alli Gerkman at (303) 871-6612 or Sarah Parady at (303) 502-9911.
+During the legislative session, the committee typically meets the second Monday of each month at Noon at the offices of Aponte & Busam in Denver.
+If you'd like to get involved or learn more about the work of this committee, contact Public Policy Committee Co-Chairs Gina Glockner at (303) 296-7300 or Jennifer Carty at (720) 508-6000.

 Here is the latest update to our bill matrix - please click and read.